The Other Side Of The Tracks

 Under the bridge, hold a breath

-It's only Lucas, slow smile & sound
+His slow smile and sound

-Coming around
+Coming around too close,

 I'm walking alone.